codesud/bash-scripting/README.md

 # bash-scripting

 Under the hood:
-AWS instance of Centos7 image, ssh to Windows 11 i5 12th gen HP machine using Xshell7, written on VSCode.
+AWS cloud instance of Centos7 image, ssh to Windows 11 i5 12th gen HP local machine using Xshell7, written on VSCode.
-Github clone on local machine by Gitbash.
+Git clone on local machine by Gitbash.

 Bash Scripting Agenda